 We also used three sequences that are noisy, and originally posses film grain.
 We use those sequences to test if analysis part is able to reproduce similar appearance of film grain at the decoder side after the film grain parameters are estimated.
 We used among others the well-known CrowdRun, InToTree and OldTownCross clips to test the presented software.
 Our results show that analysis part is able to estimate close-to-original look of film grain, however there is still space for improvement.

 In addition, we provided one artificially created sequence for sanity check purpose that can be used in development process.
 Sequence consists of 35 identical frames, where film grain is present in Y and Cr component and not in Cb component.
 Snapshot is provided in Figure 4, and sequence is provided as supplementary material to this contribution.
 In these examples, QP 37 was used.

+We also provide snapshot of CrowdRun sequence to illustrate the reconstructed film grain (Figure 5 and Figure 6).

+We have provided several configuration files for testing.
+One default configuration (film_grain_characteristics_test_default.cfg) only enables FGC SEI message (SEIFGCEnabled is set to 1) and it uses default values that are hardcoded.

+Configurations film_grain_characteristics_test.cfg - film_grain_characteristics_test5.cfg are used to test software with manually tuned parameters (analysis part is not enabled, SEIFGCAnalysisEnabled is set to 0).
+They simulate film grain either on Y component only, or on all three components.
+They differ in film grain parameters such as cut-off frequencies and film grain variance.
+Different values are used to show the performance of the code, even such simulation in many cases do not reflect real world use-case.

+For example, film_grain_characteristics_test.cfg and film_grain_characteristics_test5.cfg are used to simulate film grain on all three channels.
+It uses only one intensity interval.

+film_grain_characteristics_test1.cfg - film_grain_characteristics_test3.cfg are used to simulate film grain only on luma component, and it still uses one intensity interval.
+Different pair of cut-off frequencies and different film grain variance are used.

+film_grain_characteristics_test4.cfg is used to simulate different intensity intervals (4 of them) with different film grain variance.
+Film grain is only added on luma component.